PHeonix25/PHeonix25.github.io/_posts/2019-01-21-How-do-I-Sync.md

 While I still think this is worthwhile process, _and I'm planning on following this format again_ because it's all prepared & achieves the goals that I want, I thought I'd go and do some further reading and jot down my thoughts.

 Then I came across this post, from [Rands](http://randsinrepose.com/about/) back in 2010, called "[The Update, The Vent, and The Disaster](http://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/), and he words it so much better than I ever could.
-Stop now and go and read it (if you haven't already).
+Stop now and go and read it -- if you haven't already!

 **...**